T3kan0/mars.v1.0.0/README.md

 To run the MARS locally, one must have an anaconda/conda environment set up.
 Load the environment, navigate to the directory with the app then run the **mars.py** code:

 > $ streamlit run mars.py
+The Web Application has successfully been deployed on the streamlit cloud, users can access it here: https://marsv100-da5bwqvb8pdtbck8yjqdme.streamlit.app/